This Jataka tale illustrates the perfection of character of virtue (sila).

 The snake-charmer stuffed the Bodhisatta into a basket and headed to a village to do a show.
 With a crowd gathered around, he ordered the Bodhisatta to change his size, shape, and color; make himself invisible; spit out water and smoke; and dance.
 Hoping he would eventually be released if the snake-charmer made a lot of money, the Bodhisatta did everything he was asked.
 And the crowd went wild, giving gold, garments, and more totaling one hundred thousand coins.
 The snake-charmer originally planned to set the Bodhisatta free when he earned just one thousand coins, but after this performance he got greedy and knew he could make a fortune in a big city.
 So he did shows in every town he passed until he reached Varanasi, where he was asked to perform for King Sagara-Brahmadatta.

 To make sure people would help him, Sudassana dressed as an ascetic.
 He was joined by Accimukhi, one of their half-sisters (born to another mother) who took the form of a frog and rode in his matted hair.
-He began at the place where the Bodhisatta went to fast, and seeing the blood-stained ground he felt sure the Bodhisatta had been seized by a snake-charmer, and people in the village confirmed it.
-Following the route where the snake-charmer had performed, he arrived at Varanasi right at the time the show was beginning in the palace courtyard.
+He began at the place where the Bodhisatta went to fast, and seeing the blood-stained ground he felt sure the Bodhisatta had been seized by a snake-charmer; and people in the village confirmed it.
+Following the route where the snake-charmer had performed, he arrived at Varanasi right as the show was beginning in the palace courtyard.

 When the Bodhisatta poked his head out of the basket he saw his brother in the crowd and crawled up to him, resting his head on his foot and the two cried while the fearful crowd retreated.
 The Bodhisatta went back to his basket and the snake-charmer, thinking he’d just bit the man, assured Sudassana there was no venom in the bite.
 Sudassana did not reveal himself, rather he declared there was no snake-charmer greater than he and no serpent could harm him.
 Angry at the insult, the snake-charmer challenged him to a contest and Sudassana agreed, choosing to use a frog rather than a snake.